microsoft/Tools-for-Health-Data-Anonymization/README.md

 |----|------|--|--|--|
 |encryptKey| Key for encryption|128, 192 or 256 bit string|False|A randomly generated 256-bit string|

+> **[NOTE]**
->Note: Similar with cryptoHash function, you should use the method on those fields that accept a Base64 encoded value and avoid encrypting data fields with length limits because the Base64 encoded value will be longer than the original value.
+> Similar with cryptoHash function, you should use the method on those fields that accept a Base64 encoded value and avoid encrypting data fields with length limits because the Base64 encoded value will be longer than the original value.

 Here is a sample rule using encrypt method on PN tags with customized setting:
 ```